AlacrisIO/alacrity/README.md

             Internal x View x Maybe Msg
 }
 ```

-XXX I believe the value must come from the View, because the Liveness property
+XXX I believe the value must come from the View, because the Liveness
-XXX will suppose that everyone "acts according to their interest", and this has
+    property will suppose that everyone "acts according to their
-XXX to be defined in terms of a value function that each participant can reason about
+    interest", and this has to be defined in terms of a value function
-XXX and ascertain has increased between safe observable points.
+    that each participant can reason about and ascertain has increased
+    between safe observable points.

+YYY First, this is equivalent, because we can just compose `value` and
+    `concrete` in that case.
+Second, whenever we reason about the
+    global behavior of the protocol, we use `State` and not
+    `View`.
+The game theory verification is about that global
+    perspective.
+Individual participants will essentially act as
+    though the actual state is the one with the minimum value from
+    those abstracted by the concrete view.

-XXX Also, I'm not convinced that View shouldn't be "just" `Internal` or `Internal × Public`;
+XXX Also, I'm not convinced that View shouldn't be "just" `Internal`
-XXX I can see it be some erasure of the content that you can't decrypt,
+    or `Internal × Public`; I can see it be some erasure of the
-XXX but somehow equality still matters, especially as to what you include in a message you send,
+    content that you can't decrypt, but somehow equality still
+    matters, especially as to what you include in a message you send,
-XXX so it's not exactly an erasure, though it is a limitation on what functions
+    so it's not exactly an erasure, though it is a limitation on what
-XXX the participant can use in their continuations, i.e. can't decrypt with other keys.
+    functions the participant can use in their continuations,
-XXX There ought to be a way to express that in types — maybe an effect system for key management?
+    i.e. can't decrypt with other keys.
+There ought to be a way to
+    express that in types — maybe an effect system for key management?

+YYY I think that eventually we will want some library that knows the
+    available keys and automatically updates the view with the
+    now-publicly available information.
+The problem is that doing this
+    efficiently is difficult because we don't want to assume that we
+    store the complete message history in case maybe in the future we
+    learn a key.
+The current specification is a pragmatic
+    factorization.

 In this type, `Internal` represents private information that the
 participant holds, such as their secret keys or goals. `View`